ATFutures/geobench/README.md

 The code in this section only needs to run once, or at least each time a new dataset is added to the benchmarks.

+Python was set-up to run `python3`.
+This can be done at the system level or, if you’re running these benchmarks from RStudio by adding the following line to `.Renviron` (which can be edited with `usethis::edit_r_environ()`):

+    RETICULATE_PYTHON=/usr/bin/python3

 ### Large point dataset covering UK

 ``` r